 “It’s another word to say, ‘to hit something hard,’ usually with your fist,” John muttered.
 Then he rolled over facing away from Tom, hoping to nap a little more before dinnertime.

-“Thanks Dad!”
-Tom shouted as he pumped his fist in the air and ran back to tell the others.
+“Thanks, Dad!”
+Tom shouted.
+He pumped his fist in the air and ran back to tell the others.

 CHAPTER 5